jseluis/artificial_intelligence_for_trading/README.md

 * Momentum Trading: Alpha signals, and how they can be applied to a long/short trading strategy.
 Learn about momentum, a common alpha signal used in trading strategies.

 ## Projects

 * [Trading with Momentum](https://github.com/jseluis/AI_for_Trading/tree/main/Trading_with_Momentum)
+        Implement a trading strategy on your own and test to see if it has the potential to be profitable.

 * [Breakout Strategy](https://github.com/jseluis/Artificial_Intelligence_for_Trading/tree/main/Breakout_Strategy)